Polight/lego/README.md

 _Pretty neat!_

+## Getting Started in 3 minutes

+You can just hop in and experiment your first HTML Element.

+[Follow this Getting Started guide](https://lego.js.org/getting-started/#quick-start) for installing and writing your first component.

+Once you're done with it you can write more components the same way and play with [daily usage guide](https://lego.js.org/usage-web-components/) for passing advanced arguments, writing conditions and loops, dynamic styling, connecting to APIs…

 ## What Can You **Actually** Do With It?

 You can create a simple reusable web-components for your HTML website or build a full fledge app with it.